6 ‘Necessities’ Millennials Are Spending Money on That Hurt Their Finances

 Food Delivery

-Millennials have also prioritized convenience, with 20% responding that they consider food delivery services essential and are willing to spend money on them.
-However, as with grocery delivery food delivery services, such as UberEats and DoorDash, come with a price.
+Millennials have also prioritized convenience, with 20% responding that they consider food delivery services an essential expense to spend on.
+However, just as with grocery delivery, food delivery services, such as UberEats and DoorDash, come with a price.

 BEFORE YOU GO